bbeckerdarosa/devops-challenge/README.md

 terraform plan
 ```

-In this moment, in your terminal, will appear to enter the values of *access key* and *secret key* (previously noted), list of subnets and VPC id from your AWS account.
+In this moment, in your terminal, will appear to enter the values of *access key* and *secret key* (previously noted) from your AWS account.

 If everything is right, the output of the ```terraform plan``` command will look something like this: